So hello again TCPAWorld! I’m back!

-So the good folks at Digital Thrive are encouraging me to spread the compliance gospel to other industry participants in the hopes that greater awareness of compliance-related issues will lead to greater compliance overall.
+So the good folks in the lead generation industry are encouraging me to spread the compliance gospel to other industry participants in the hopes that greater awareness of compliance-related issues will lead to greater compliance overall.
 This is important for DT, of course, because—quite frankly—it is at a competitive disadvantage when it follows the law and other companies don’t.
 So I’m writing to all of you to encourage YOU to do the right thing too.
-As well as to personally poke the Czar into starting R.E.A.C.H.—its about time dude, and you know you have Digital Thrive’s FULL support (and mine.)
+As well as to personally poke the Czar into starting R.E.A.C.H.—its about time dude, and you know you have my FULL support.

-Preliminaries out of the way, the Czar has said I can use “his” website—I actually helped found TCPAWorld.com along with Frank Kearny in a barbecue joint in Memphis, but that’s another story— to promote my new digital newsletter Let’s DIG Into Compliance!
+Preliminaries out of the way, the Czar has said I can use “his” website—I actually helped found TCPAWorld.com along with Frank Kearny in a barbecue joint in Memphis, but that’s another story.

 While the Czar is constantly (tirelessly (relentlessly)) blogging to help folks be aware of litigation and compliance and regulatory risk, he is an outsider in this world.
 I mean, literally, he is OUTSIDE counsel.
 I, on the other hand, have served as in house counsel (and chief marketing counsel) for one of the largest lead buyers in the nation and now for one of the best-reputed lead sellers.
 So I bring a slightly (totally) different outlook.
 And with that perspective in mind, I invite you to our newsletter: https://www.digthrive.com/post/let-s-dig-into-compliance

 But here’s a little taste of the sort of content you can expect from my little publication (which should be viewed as supplemental to TCPAWorld, and certainly not a replacement):